South Australia Shadow Minister for Transport Steven Griffiths

 Victor P Taffa

-“South Australian commuters are suffering at the hands of Labor’s neglect and it is completely unacceptable.”
+“South Australians are suffering at the hands of Labor’s Broken Promises.”
+Mr. Griffiths said.